 I’m so glad Kid CuDi released this album in 2020 because it allowed me to proclaim it as his best in the last ten years.

 Kid CuDi revisited his roots in Man On The Moon III: The Chosen.
 Throughout the album, he skillfully blends intergalactic sounds with contemporary hip-hop vibes, reminiscent of his earlier work.
-He continues to experiment with various genres and subgenres, ranging from pop to rock to trap to drill, showcasing his versatility.
+He also continues to experiment with various genres and subgenres, ranging from pop to rock to trap to drill, showcasing his versatility.
 In summary, Man On The Moon III: The Chosen stands out for its exceptional production, introspective lyrics, and well-suited features.

-Favorite Tracks: “Tequilla Shots,” “She Knows This,” & “Show Out.”
+Favorite Tracks: “Tequila Shots,” “She Knows This,” & “Show Out.”

 4. Man On The Moon II: The Legend Of Mr. Rager (2010)